makeplane/docs/src/pages/apis/project.md

 - `name` _string_ (**required**)

   Name of the project

 - `identifier` _string_ (**required**)

   Unique Identifier of project for the workspace

 - `description` _string_

   Project description

 - `total_members` _integer_

   Total members present in the project.

 - `total_cycles` _integer_

   Total number of cycles present in the project.

 - `total_modules` _integer_

   Total number of modules present in the project.

 - `is_member` _boolean_

   The current requesting user is a member of the project or not

 - `member_role` _integer_

   The current requesting users role in the project.

 - `is_deployed` _integer_

   Represents if the project is deployed and publicly visible.

 - `created_at` _timestamp_

   The timestamp of the time when the project was created

 - `updated_at` _timestamp_

   The timestamp of the time when the project was last updated

 - `network` _integer_

   Is the project public or secret it takes in two values either (0,2)

   - **0 - Secret**
   - **2 - Public**

 - `emoji` _string_

   HTML emoji DEX code without the `&#`

 - `icon_prop` _json_

+  saves the data of the project icon

 - `module_view` _bool_

   Enable disable module for the project in the UI

 - `cycle_view` _bool_

   Enable disable cycle for the project in the UI

 - `inbox_view` _bool_

   Enable disable inbox for the project in the UI

 - `page_view` _bool_

   Enable disable pages for the project in the UI

 - `issue_views_view` _bool_

   Enable disable project views for the project in the UI

 - `cover_image` _url_

   URL for the image for the project cover

 - `archive_in` _integer_

   Months in which the issue should be automatically archived can take values between (0,12)

 - `close_in` _integer_

   Months in which the issue should be auto closed can take values between (0,12)

 - `created_by` , `updated_by` _uuid_

   This values are auto saved and represent the id of the user that created or the updated the project

 - `workspace` _uuid_

   The workspace uuid where the project is created saved automatically

 - `default_assignee` _uuid_

   The uuid of the user who is a workspace member that have issues assigned automatically if the issue does not have any assignee

 - `project_lead` _uuid_

   The uuid of the user who is a workspace member that leads the project

 - `estimate` _uuid_

   UUID of the estimate of the project

 - `default_state`

   Default state which will be used when the issues will be auto closed

 {% /lisr %}

 {% list %}